biolink/biolink-model/docs/index.md

  * [has total](has_total.md) - total number of things in a particular reference set
  * [has zygosity](has_zygosity.md)
  * [id](id.md) - A unique identifier for a thing.
 Must be either a CURIE shorthand for a URI or a complete URI
- * [iri](iri.md) - An IRI for the node.
-This is determined by the id using expansion rules.
  * [iso abbreviation](iso_abbreviation.md) - Standard abbreviation for periodicals in the International Organization for Standardization (ISO) 4 system See https://www.issn.org/services/online-services/access-to-the-ltwa/.
 If the 'published in' property is set, then the iso abbreviation pertains to the broader publication context (the journal) within which the given publication node is embedded, not the publication itself.
  * [issue](issue.md) - issue of a newspaper, a scientific journal or magazine for reference purpose
  * [keywords](keywords.md) - keywords tagging a publication